 If you are getting serious with a larger flock:

-- Result: A 50 lb bag lasts about 20 days.
+- Result: A 50 lb bag lasts approximately 20 days.
 You will need almost two bags a month.

 Table 2: How Long 50 lbs Lasts by Flock Size